 Be Part of the Reconciliation Action Plan Working Group

-To ensure the forthcoming RAP represents your views, the Town is seeking expressions of interest from the community to join the Reconciliation Action Plan Working Group.
+To ensure the forthcoming RAP represents your views, the Town called for expressions of interest from the community to join the Reconciliation Action Plan Working Group.

 The objectives and draft terms of reference for the working group, which are subject to Council approval, are available here.